IhorKyl/git_assignment/README.md

 6.Press green confirmation button "Add <suername> to tis repository"

 e.
 What is the difference between git and GitHub?
+Git is the version control system itself, while GitHub is a platform built around Git that adds collaboration and project management features.

 f.
 What does git diff do?
+Git diff compares what is in our working directory to what is in our staging area.
+If we've made changes to our files without running git add , we'll see the comparison.
+If there are no differences, nothing will be shown.

 g.
 What is the main branch?